ddev/ddev/docs/users/cli-usage.md

 _Note: ddev config will prompt you for a project name, docroot, and project type._

-After you've run `ddev config` you're ready to start running your project.
+After you've run `ddev config`, you're ready to start running your project.
 Run ddev using:

 ```
 ddev start
 ```

 When `ddev start` runs, it outputs status messages to indicate the project environment is starting.
-When startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.
+When the startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.

 ```
 Successfully started my-drupal7-site